objectbox/objectbox-python/README.md

 ### Model IDs and UIDs
 Each Entity has to have an ID (unique among entities).
 Properties need an ID as well (unique inside one Entity).
-Both Entities and Properties must also have an UID which is a globally unique identifier.
+Both Entities and Properties must also have an UID, which is a globally unique identifier.

-For other ObjectBox supported languages the binding takes care of assigning these IDs/UIDs but this feature is not yet implemented for Python.
+For other ObjectBox supported languages, the binding takes care of assigning these IDs/UIDs but this feature is not yet implemented for Python.
 To learn more, see ObjectBox Java documentation: https://docs.objectbox.io/advanced/meta-model-ids-and-uids

 #### model.py